 Luxury Borneo Holidays: The Detail

-Kota Kinabalu, in Sabah, is the usual point of entry for any visit to this fascinating island.
-From here, one instant focal point of the region is the brooding presence of Mt Kinabalu, at 13,500 ft the highest peak in Southeast Asia.
-Despite its height, the mountain makes for a challenging but eminently achievable climb.
-No special skills or equipment are needed, and the views from the top are worth the effort.
-The round trip takes two days, with an overnight stay in a lodge part of the way up.
+Kota Kinabalu is the usual point of entry and from here, one instant focal point is the brooding presence of Mt Kinabalu, which at 13,500ft is the highest peak in Southeast Asia.
+Despite its height, the mountain makes for a challenging but eminently achievable climb involving an overnight stay on the mountainside.
 The mountain dominates the surrounding landscape of Kinabalu National Park, home to some of the richest flora in the world.
 As you climb the mountain, you pass through a variety of ecosystems, ranging from tropical forest at the bottom to cool alpine meadows at the top.

 For marine wildlife, the island of Lankayan has some of the best dive sites in the region, and Selingan Island is a favourite nesting place for giant turtles that travel hundreds of miles to lay their eggs on the same beach they were hatched on years before.
 Altogether, it would be difficult to overstate the attraction of Borneo for anyone with a passion for the natural world.